julianjohannesen/Udacity-SQL-Notes/Lesson-7-SQL-Advanced-Joins.md

 ### Joins with Inequalities

-First, lets find all of the orders that occurred during the first month that there were orders.
+First, lets return all the orders that occurred in the first month as Parch and Poseys first ever order.
 We can do this with a subquery in the WHERE clause.

 ```sql
 select *